robindemourat/angularzotero/README.md

 A set of two angular modules (ZoteroQueryMaker, ZoteroQueryHandler) that handle API calls to Zotero in order to retrieve library's content.

+ZoteroQueryMaker manages a query object used to specify API call parameters and options.
+ZoteroQueryHandler handles the API calls and their responses for controller.

 ##Howto

 ##Get a Zotero API key